-The preparation of the comprehensive annual financial report was made possible by the cooperation of the department heads and staff of the County.
+The preparation of the Annual Comprehensive Financial Report was made possible by the cooperation of the department heads and staff of the County.
 Each of these individuals has our sincere appreciation for the contributions made in the preparation of this report.